-I grew up in Germany and ate SO MANY Schnitzels there.
-Now that I live in the United States, the Schnitzels I can find at German restaurants in America typically fall short.
-Even German restaurants in Germany often disappoint because maybe the breading is not perfectly crisp and bubbly or the meat is not pounded thin enough.
+Now that I live in the United States, the schnitzels I can find at German restaurants in America typically fall short.
+Even German restaurants in Germany often disappoint because maybe the breading is not perfectly crisp and bubbly or the meat is too thick (I like mine pounded very thinly).

 What is schnitzel?

-Schnitzel is a thinly pounded piece of meat (I used boneless pork chops), breaded and pan-fried to golden perfection.
+Schnitzel, meaning 'thinly slice' in German, is a thinly pounded piece of meat (I used boneless pork chops), breaded and pan-fried to golden perfection.
 Served simply with fresh lemon slices to squeeze over the meat, it is great the way it is!

 Bratkartoffeln (pan-fried potatoes) is another popular side.
 In Austria, Schnitzel is often served with Spätzle, which are German homemade egg noodles.